Abdul-Hussein/MY_PORTFOLIO/README.md

    - Open your web browser and go to `http://localhost/MYPORTFOLIO`.
    - Replace `MYPORTFOLIO` with the specific file or index page name if needed, e.g., `http://localhost/MYPORTFOLIO/index.php`.

-### Additional Configuration (if needed)
-- **Database Setup:** If your project requires a database, ensure the SQL database is set up correctly.
-  - Open phpMyAdmin (accessible via the XAMPP Control Panel).
-  - Create a new database.
-  - Import any provided SQL files into your database.
-  - Update your project's database configuration file with the correct database name, username, and password.

 ### Troubleshooting Tips
 - Ensure that XAMPP is running with administrator privileges.